 DANIEL SUSSER

-SELECTED RESEARCH
+SELECTED PAPERS

 Below are links to some of my academic papers.
 Note that in computer and information science papers published in major conference proceedings are double-anonymously peer reviewed and recognized as equivalent research contributions to journal articles.